 Note that Android Backup Service does not back up your Dashlane data to your Google account.

-If you are running a third-party back-up tool on your Android device with a root access, we recommend to first check that this tool can back up your Dashlane data and restore it properly, before considering deleting your data from your current device.
+If you are running a third-party back-up tool on your Android device with a root access, we recommend first checking that this tool can back up your Dashlane data and restore it properly, before considering deleting your data from your current device.